Lightning-AI/pytorch-lightning/docs/source/lightning-module.rst

 As a system (research use)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-A model (coloquially) refers to something like a resnet or RNN.
+A model (colloquially) refers to something like a resnet or RNN.
 A system, may be a collection of models.
 Here are examples of systems:

 - GAN (generator, discriminator)